 One of the most important prevention strategies is the minimization of dosages of sedation that might be affecting major symptoms’ categories i.e., physical, emotional, and psychological states of Post-Intensive Care Syndrome.
 Healthcare professionals at Centric Healthcare also encourage these patients to start moving around as early as possible whenever they have started recovery.

-All healthcare facilities might be using “A, B, C, D, E, F” approaches for preventing the onset of symptoms after any person gets discharged from ICU.
-Each of these letters represents slight variations in their meanings among different facilities, although the overall principles involved remain the same.
-Meaning of this approach are as under-
+All healthcare facilities might be using “A, B, C, D, E, F” approaches for preventing the onset of symptoms after any person gets discharged from the ICU.
+Each of these letters represents slight variations in their meanings among different facilities.
+The meaning of this approach is as under-

-A - Awakening: In this approach, any healthcare personnel might be able to decrease sedatives or make use of bright light for waking any person
+- A – Awakening: Healthcare personnel might be able to decrease sedatives or make use of bright light for waking any person

-B - Breathing approach: In this, healthcare personnel can temporarily remove a person from the mechanical ventilator to check if they still require assisted trials
+- B – Breathing approach: This can temporarily remove from the mechanical ventilator to check if they still require assisted trials

-C - Coordination of healthcare: Healthcare experts make coordinated efforts among themselves for providing best treatment
+- C – Coordination of healthcare: Healthcare experts make coordinated efforts among themselves for providing the best treatment

-D - Delirium: A healthcare person also, monitors mental stability of a patient
+- D – Delirium: A healthcare person also, monitors the mental stability of a patient